cnstlungu/portable-data-stack-dagster/README.md

 ### Ports exposed locally
 * Dagster (dagit): 3000
 * Superset: 8088
-* PosgreSQL OLTP Database instance: 54320

-Generated flat files (JSON, CSV) are saved in the **shared** folder.
+Generated parquet files are saved in the **shared** folder.

 The data is fictional and automatically generated.
 Any similarities with existing persons, entities, products or businesses are purely coincidental.

 ### General flow

-1. Generate test data (flat files + OLTP data) using Python
+1. Generate test data as parquet files using Python
-2. Import flat file data and OLTP data to staging area in the Data Warehouse (DuckDB), orchestrated by Dagster
+2. Import data to the staging area in the Data Warehouse (DuckDB), orchestrated by Dagster
 3. Model data, build fact and dimension tables, load the Data Warehouse using dbt
     - installs dbt dependencies
     - seeds the database with static data (e.g. geography)